mckellardw/slide_snake/README.md

 ![slide_snake](images/slide_snake_logo.png)
 ## **Flexible alignment workflow for spatial transcriptomics data**

-The goal of this project is to build a workflow for assessing different preprocessing, alignment, and quantification configurations, and digging into artifacts.
+The goal of this project is to build a snakemake workflow for assessing different preprocessing, alignment, and quantification configurations, and digging into artifacts.

 ***Contributions are welcome!***